kmrod/HangmanGame/README.md

 ## Future Improvements:
 - Make game look more appealing
 - Add difficiculty levels
-- Add sound efffects for win or lose
 - Store high scores or number of wins
 - Add category selection for words